Why Going On The Throttle Too Early Is Bad (The Earlier Isn’t Always The Better)

 It’s like breaking your own momentum.

-Instead of building speed naturally, you choke the kart by asking too much, too soon.
+Instead of building speed naturally, you drag down the kart by asking too much, too soon.

 The Fix: Patience + Rotation = Speed